With summer coming to an end in Macon, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last replaced yours?
-Take it out and tilt it toward the light.
-If there’s no light visible, replace it.
+Can’t remember when you last checked yours?
+Take it out and angle it toward the light.
+If you can’t see light through it, get a new one.

 3. Clean the Inside